llvm/Polygeist/content/_index.md

 ## Components

-Polygeist is composed of three pieces:
+Polygeist is composed of two pieces:

 *   A frontend to emit MLIR SCF from a broad range of exisiting C or C++ code.
 *   A set of compilation passes to raise SCF constructs to the Affine dialect.
-*   A set of compilation passes to have a bi-directional conversion between MLIR and OpenScop exchange format.

 ## More resources